buttplugio/buttplug-unity/README.md

 An up-to-date list is kept at [IOSTIndex, using the Buttplug C# filter](https://iostindex.com/?filtersChanged=1&filter0Availability=Available,DIY&filter1ButtplugSupport=4).

-### How does the Buttplug Unity package change my Unity project?

-When the Buttplug Unity package is loaded, it checks to see whether a [StreamingAssets directory](https://docs.unity3d.com/Manual/StreamingAssets.html) already exists.
-If not, it creates the directory, and under that, creates a Buttplug directory, to which it copies the Intiface CLI executable.
-This allows us to make sure that Unity packages the executable with your game.

-As of 1.0.0, in order to make usage as work-free as possible, this functionality is automatic and there is no way to turn it off.
-If this affects your project in adverse ways, or if you would like to have the option to only use [Intiface Desktop](https://intiface.com/desktop) versus handling the binary yourself, please file an issue (or if one is already filed, add a +1 comment), and we'll try to figure out another way to do this.

-### Why do I have to run an outside process alongside my game?
+### Why do I have to run Intiface Central alongside my game?

+[Intiface Central](https://intiface.com/central) is a cross platform application for running Buttplug servers and managing updates.
+Buttplug (the library) and Intiface (the official application layer on top of Buttplug) change frequently and allow for deep user configuration.
+Intiface Central manages those updates and configuration, meaning game devs only need to worry about connecting to Central and controlling devices.

+Why not run hardware access inside the game process?
 By hosting hardware access externally, we minimize the impact of errors and crashes on the game process.
 While we certainly do our best to avoid errors, dealing with hardware can sometimes be a dynamic and challenging situation, where an extended period of normal usage can be suddenly interrupted by shit going absolutely fucked.
 By keeping process separation as a boundary, we can assure games that as much of the fuckery as possible stays on the Buttplug side.

 ### Does Buttplug Unity work with IL2CPP?